Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 If you want to extend the segmentation to a larger region then you need to modify segmentation's geometry using "Specify geometry" button.

+### Cannot edit the segments

+Masking settings (visible at the bottom of the effect options when any effect is selected) may prevent modifications of segments.
+If painting, erasing, etc. "does not work" then make sure your masking settings are set to default:
+- Editable area: everywhere
+- Editable intensity range: unchecked (it means that the segmentation is editable, regardless of the intensity values of the master volume)

 ### Segmentation is not accurate enough

 If details cannot be accurately depicted during segmentation or the exported surface has non-negligible errors (there are gaps or overlap between segments), then it is necessary to reduce the segmentation's spacing (more accurately: spacing of the internal binary labelmap representation in the segmentation node). *Spacing* is also known as *voxel size* or may be referred to as *resolution* (which is inverse of spacing - higher resolution means smaller spacing).